alperakcan/fuse-ext2/README.md

 > Fuse-ext2 is a EXT2/EXT3/EXT4 Filesystem support for _FUSE_.
-this fork is a build tested under XCode 8.1, OS X 10.11. changed to a version of e2fsprogs that builds cleanly following these instructions, and removed offending line from configure.ac that breaks original build. write support has been tested and seems to work. using this i'm able to read and write ext3 nemesis (http://mrn.sixbit.org) volumes on OS X, providing a common filesystem for the OS X, Linux and FreeBSD versions. i'll try to provide a binary package for 10.11, but this build works now as -is.
+this fork is a build tested under XCode 8.1, OS X 10.11. changed to a version of e2fsprogs that builds cleanly following these instructions, and removed offending line from configure.ac that breaks original build. write support has been tested and seems to work. using this i'm able to read and write ext3 nemesis (http://mrn.sixbit.org) volumes on OS X, providing a common filesystem for the OS X, Linux and FreeBSD versions.<br>
+<b>BINARY PACKAGE for OS X 10.11 HERE: <b>http://mrn.sixbit.org/files/fuse-ext2-0.0.9-e2fsprogs-1.43-3.dmg</b>
 ## Dependencies

 Fuse-ext2 requires at least Fuse version 2.6.0 for Linux.